-There is strong evidence that Handy Ride customers demonstrate a very high level of satisfaction with the services provided on the system.
+There is strong evidence that Handy Ride customers demonstrate a very high level of satisfaction for the services provided on the system.
 This high overall satisfaction with the Handy Ride system has been sustained and documented over 18 years - since the 2004 Customer Satisfaction Survey.
 This satisfaction is further evidenced by a strong record of customer retention.
+Features of the Handy Ride system that are closely related to the performance of the drivers demonstrate the highest levels of satisfaction.
+These include Drivers' Courtesy, Drivers' Driving Skills, and Drivers' Safety Consciousness.
+Also among the most satisfactory features are Reservation Staff Courtesy and Overall Comfort of the Vehicle.
+An important feature of the Handy Ride system for which improvement would lead to even higher satisfaction ratings is that pickups could be more punctual.